-Anyone who would like to be a licensed driver must obtain a disclosure at the enhanced "Other Workforce" level.
+Anyone who would like to be a licensed driver must obtain a disclosure at the enhanced "Other Workforce" level.All applicants are also required to maintain their Certificates through the DBS Update Service throughout the currency of their licence.

 Any person arriving in the UK if not in the country for five years needs a certificate of good conduct.
 If any applicant has, from the age of 10 years, spent six continuous months or more living outside the United Kingdom, evidence of a criminal record check (DBS or equivalent) from the country/countries covering the relevant period will be required.